Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 ### Tooling
+You need the following dev tools to do IoT Edge development in general, to make this sample run and edit it:
 - **Visual Studio Code**: IoT Edge development environment.
 [Download it from here](https://code.visualstudio.com/).
 - **Visual Studio Code: Azure IoT Edge Extension**: An extension that connects to your IoT Hub and lets you manage your IoT Devices and IoT Edge Devices right from VS Code.
 A must-have for IoT Edge development.
 [Download it from here](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge).
 Once installed, connect it to your IoT Hub.